Mt Laurel second grader sings at big-name Nashville venues - Shelby County Reporter

 Mt Laurel second grader sings at big-name Nashville venues

 MT LAUREL – Some artists wait decades for their big break into the music industry or even just a chance to perform at a well-known venue.
-Local singer Evan Riley only had to wait seven years.
+Local singer Evan Riley Lofthus only had to wait seven years.

 The Mt Laurel Elementary School second grader wowed audiences at two popular Nashville hangouts, Tootsie’s Orchid Lounge and Kid Rock’s Big Honky Tonk & Steakhouse, as she sang country music hits like “My Church” by Maren Morris and “Broken Wing” by Martina McBride during three separate performances last weekend.